tw1107/Springboard-Capstone-House-Price/README.md

 # Springboard-Capston-House-Price: build regression models to leverage attributes of properties to predict sales prices

-Contains all relevant files on Store Sales Time Series Forecasting for Springboard Capstone 2
+Contains all relevant files on Ames House Dataset with 79 attributes and sales prices for Springboard Capstone 2

 Code:
   1. Data Wrangling Noteboook